fabio-d/minitel-native/rom-emulation/board_generic_diy/README.md

 On the Pico side, the `P0.0/AD0`-`P0.7/AD7` and `P2.0/A8`-`P2.7/A15` pins must be connected to GPIOs 0-15, `ALE/PROG` to GPIO 19 and `PSEN` to GPIO 20.
-At least one of the Pico's GND must be tied to the Minitel's `VSS`.
+At least one of the Pico's GND pins must be tied to the Minitel's `VSS`.

 It is possible to connect AD0-7 and A8-15 to GPIOs 0-15 in any order, provided the constraints described in [scripts/generate-pin-map.py](../firmware/scripts/generate-pin-map.py) are met.

 The following table shows an example of a valid mapping.
-If you are planning to deviate from it, try building the Pico firmware with the corresponding `justrom:` string first (see
+If you plan to deviate from it, try building the Pico firmware with the corresponding `justrom:` string first (see
-[Building the firmware and flashing a ROM](#building-the-firmware-and-flashing-a-rom) below), to validate the intended design.
+[Building the firmware and flashing a ROM](#building-the-firmware-and-flashing-a-rom) below) to validate your intended design.
 The build will fail if the constraints are not met.

 | Minitel CPU side | Pico 2 side |